graphql-perl/Mojolicious-Plugin-GraphQL/README.md

 ## schema

 A [GraphQL::Schema](https://metacpan.org/pod/GraphQL::Schema) object.
-If not supplied, your `handler` will need to be a closure that will pass a schema on to GraphQL.
+As of 0.15, must be supplied.

 ## root\_value